 - Getting started with Merchant Centre (and Shopping Ads)

 - How to Optimise Your Google Shopping Ads (and Merchant Centre) for the Best Results

 5. Name your campaign

 Give your Campaign a name then select Continue.

 You have to choose a daily budget for Performance Max campaigns.
 This is then averaged out for the entire month, so you may spend more one day, and less another day.
 But over the month, you will spend your daily budget multiplied by the number of days in that month.

-You need to select a daily budget that is suitable for your campaign and conversion value.
+Select a daily budget that is suitable for your campaign and conversion value.
 Too little and you may receive little to no conversions.
 Too high and you could find yourself spending more than you’re making.

 It’s worth experimenting with budget, but you need to give each option several weeks to run in order to make useful comparisons.

 You also have two options to focus your bidding on: